prb112/openshift-demo/descheduler_policy/1_AffinityAndTaints_RequiredDuringSchedulingIgnoredDuringExecution.md

 $ oc -n openshift-kube-descheduler-operator get cm cluster -o=yaml
 ```

-This ConfigMap should show the excluded namespaces and `RemovePodsViolatingNodeAffinity.params.nodeAffinityType` is `requiredDuringSchedulingIgnoredDuringExecution` is set.
+This ConfigMap should show the excluded namespaces and `RemovePodsViolatingNodeAffinity.params.nodeAffinityType` has `requiredDuringSchedulingIgnoredDuringExecution` in the list.

 3. Check the descheduler cluster